scasBot/texting-service/README.md

 Celery will now send SMS reminders for any new appointments you create through the web app.

+1. Start an [ngrok](https://ngrok.com/download) tunnel in a new tab:

+    ```bash
+    $ ./ngrok http 5000
+    ```
+This tool makes our application, which is currently just running locally on our computer, accessible over the internet.
+In order to respond to incoming texts, we need to forward requests to our development environment, and that's what ngrok allows us to do.
+If needed, update the address on the Twilio console to the forwarding address [here](https://www.twilio.com/console/phone-numbers) by clicking the phone number and changing the messaging webhook.

 ## Run the tests